MHmansouri/N-Queens/README.md

     Total solutions found: 2
     ```

+### Code Overview

+The project comprises several key functions:

+- **printBoard:** Displays the chessboard state, marking the positions of the queens.
+- **isSafe:** Determines if it's safe to place a queen at a particular position by checking the current board state.
+- **solveNQueens:** Recursively attempts to place queens on the board, backtracking when necessary to find all solutions.

 ### Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please fork the repository and submit a pull request.

 ### License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.